yakazimir/kyler-website/content/post/number_computability.md

 [^4]: Emil Post famously had the following to say about Hilbert's 10th problem nearly 25 years before its final resolution: it `begs for an unsolvability proof'.

 [^5]: We will only give a cursory overview of the number theoretic aspects of this problem that helped Matiyasevich and others to arrive at the final solution.
-The full details of this can be found in the surveys [(Davis 1973)](http://www.math.umd.edu/~laskow/Pubs/713/Diophantine.pdf).
+The full details of this can be found in [(Davis 1973)](http://www.math.umd.edu/~laskow/Pubs/713/Diophantine.pdf).

 [^6]: When trying to map specific polynomials into a sum of monomials in the form provided, it is important to recall that each $k\_{j}$ exponent can be 0, which maps any number to 1.
 Therefore, in $p(x\_{1},x\_{2}) = 4x\_{1}^{3} + 6x\_{2}$, the first **term** $4x\_{1}^{3}$ in the sum (whose coefficient is $4$) is equal to $4x\_{1}^{3}x\_{2}^{0}$, whereas the second term is equal to $6x\_{1}^{0}x\_{2}^{1}$.
 Likewise, for any term without an explicit coefficient, it can be assumed that the coefficient is 1.